 A Proposal Abstract (no more than 400 words) summarizing the proposed project - including its purpose, primary activities, expected outcomes, the service area, intended beneficiaries, and subrecipients (if known) - must be completed in the JustGrants web-based form.
 This abstract should be in paragraph form without bullets or tables, written in the third person, and exclude personally identifiable information.
 Abstracts will be made publicly available on the OJP and USASpending.gov websites if the project is awarded.
 See the OJP Grant Application Resource Guide for an example of a proposal abstract.

-Proposal abstracts should include the following:
+The proposal abstract for this solicitation should include the following: